How I like to work as a Manager

 • transparency - I will never withhold information that impacts you or your work.
 This is tightly related to how we communicate inside and outside the team.
 The best way for me to be aware of how and what you are doing is for you to show it to me.
 Either directly by grabbing me for a coffee, or indirectly via a Pull Request or a Ticket.
 Bottom line: I prefer you to push information to me, instead of me pulling it from you.

-• honesty - Independently of being positive or constructive feedback, I will be 100% honest with you about.
-Failures are reviewed and serve as a lesson, while success should be cheered and celebrated.
-The same goes in the opposite direction: I like to think I am a logical person, so I will take feedback as constructive criticism, from which I can learn.
+• honesty - Independently of being positive or constructive feedback, I will be 100% honest with you.
+Failures are reviewed and serve as a lesson, while successes should be cheered and celebrated.
+The same goes in the opposite direction: I expect you to give me feedback from which I can learn.

-• accountability and ownership - if you are part of my team, I intrinsically trust you, without any reservation.
+• accountability and ownership - if you are part of my team, I trust you without any reservation.
 When you are in charge of a feature I expect you to own it, not only from a technical point of view but also understand the whys, the whats and the whens.
-You become the CEO of that feature.
 When you succeed I will make sure everyone knows about it.
 When you fail, I expect you to understand why it happened, learn from it and persevere.

-• empathy - Assume that the other person did the best they could possibly do in the given situation.
+• empathy and kindness - Assume that the other person did the best they could possibly do in the given situation.
 A lot of time, when reviewing each other’s work, we lack the full context, which leads to knee-jerk reactions.
-This is something I am working on and still have a lot to learn.
+Everyone has their own problems outside work.
+Be kind.

 My expectations

-• I expect you to deliver on time and uphold our standards, but sometimes bad things happen.
+• I expect you to deliver on time and uphold our standards, but sometimes unexpected things happen.
 I hope, when that happens, for you to be honest with me about it.
-It’s easy to mitigate a bad situation when you see it coming.
-It makes my life difficult if failure is just around the corner and I just got to know about it.
-You can also expect that I will never commit to something that I know we as a team can’t deliver.
+It’s easy to mitigate a bad situation when we see it coming.
+It makes it difficult if failure is around the corner and we just got to know about it.
+You can also expect that I will never commit to something that we, as a team, can’t deliver.

 • Be comfortable to grab me at any point and have a conversation with me, no matter the topic or the time.
-If you are blocked or something is bothering you for whatever reason, let me know as soon as possible and I will make you my priority.
-Ultimately, I serve you.
+If you are blocked or something is bothering you, let me know and I will make you my priority.
+This might sound cheesy, but I serve you.
 My success is the sum of yours and the team’s success.
-This dictates if I have done a good job or not.

-• I expect you to keep learning and be ambitious about your self development.
+• I expect you to keep learning and become a better professional.
 I like to think I provide the tools, the budget and the time for you to learn new things and improve your knowledge.
 If you need guidance on what you should focus on next, I will do my best to direct you to the right place or person.

 • During technical conversations, I like when people disagree with me.
 The best solutions come from a healthy level of debate.
 I will challenge your ideas with the goal of coming to the best possible solution, I hope you will challenge me back.

 • I don’t care at what time or where you work.
-On the other hand, I do care that you attend the meetings you have accepted, be available for your team and deliver on what’s agreed.
+On the other hand, I do care that you attend the meetings you have accepted, be available for your team and deliver on what we collectively agreed.

 Quirks